antonfirsov/docs/2021/09-Sep/filestream/filestream.md

 set DOTNET_SYSTEM_IO_USENET5COMPATFILESTREAM=1
 ```

-This mode is going to be [removed](https://github.com/dotnet/runtime/issues/55196) in .NET 7.
+We plan to [remove this](https://github.com/dotnet/runtime/issues/55196) compatibility mode in .NET 7.
 Please let us know if there is any scenario that can't be implemented in .NET 6 without using the .NET 5 compatibility mode.

 ## What's Next?

+There are more performance improvements to come.

 We have already started working on adding support for a new `FileMode` that is going to allow for atomic appends to end of file: [#53432](https://github.com/dotnet/runtime/issues/53432#issuecomment-902478772).